Famous Food In United Kingdom

 Fish & Chips

-It is a traditional British dish and one of the top of any foodie list for visitors to London and the U.K.
+It is a traditional British dish and one of the tops of any foodie list for visitors to London and the U.K.

-Fish & chips is traditionally eaten with mushy peas and garnished with salt and vinegar.
+Fish & chips are traditionally eaten with mushy peas and garnished with salt and vinegar.

 Lightly battered and then fried until crispy.